ga-wdi-boston/sql/README.md

 $ subl .
 ```

-Together, we'll repeat the above for people instead of pets.
+Together, we'll repeat the above for pets instead of people.

 First, let's come up with the columns we'll need.